trellix-enterprise/ExpertRules/README.md

 Trellix recommends that all the Expert rules listed under *TRELLIX* and *COMMUNITY* repositories are validated on a non-production test environment based on the Customer's requirement.
 Customers should exercise caution in deploying the Expert rules in their environment.

+## 🚀 Adding an Expert Rule

+1. Log on to EPO Console using your credentials
+2. Go to "Policy Catalog" page from the menu

+3. Click on Endpoint Security Threat Prevention Product and select Exploit Prevention.

+4. Click on Edit button corresponding to policy you want to update
+5. Click on "Show Advanced" button to view advanced settings for Exploit Prevention
+6. Go to "Signatures" section and click on Add Expert Rule button
+7. Fill in details for *Rule name*, *Severity*, *Action*, *Rule Type* and *Rule Content*
+8. Click on "Save" to save an expert rule

 ## BUGS and FEEDBACK

 For bugs related to Expert Rules, please get in touch with Trellix Field Engineering Team and raise a ticket.